The Volokh Conspiracy

 Young also points out that neither originalist nor living constitutionalist judges will necessarily be able to withstand the pressures of public and elite opinion, especially in cases where doctrinal arguments are fairly closely balanced.
 That is surely true.
 Constitutional methodology is far from the only influence on judicial decision-making, and often not the most powerful.
 But, at the margin, a methodology that emphasizes the importance of standing firm against societal pressure is likely to offer more protection against deterioration than one that often provides justifications for accommodating it.

 The risk of "dying constitutionalism" cannot definitively settle the longstanding conflict over constitutional methodology.
 Even if degeneration over time is a serious danger of living constitutionalism, it could be that the perils of originalism are even worse.
-But, at the margin, the the threat of "dying constitutionalism" does strengthen what I call the "instrumental" justification for originalism, which holds that originalism is preferable to the alternatives because it leads to better outcomes, rather than because it is intrinisically valuable.
+But, at the margin, the threat of "dying constitutionalism" does strengthen what I call the "instrumental" justification for originalism, which holds that originalism is preferable to the alternatives because it leads to better outcomes, rather than because it is intrinsically valuable.